Sorell Council endorsed the Annual Plan and Budget for the 2020 – 2021 financial year at the June meeting.

-Among the measures were a 0% increase on general rates, fees and charges for 2020-2021 and for ratepayers meeting hardship requirements, no penalties, charges, interest for late rates payments and extended payment periods in accordance with the Financial Hardship Assistance Policy up to the second rate instalment in October 2020.
+For those ratepayers meeting hardship requirements, no penalties, charges, interest for late rates payments and extended payment periods in accordance with the Financial Hardship Assistance Policy can be provided up to the second rate instalment in October 2020.

 The budget for 2020/2021 provides funding for essential services, maintenance of existing assets and new infrastructure growth.
 It commits substantial funds of $13.8 million for capital works projects including:

 - $5.3 million for a stadium complex, new change rooms, access and parking at Pembroke Park (stage one)

 - $2.0 million for road resealing, resheeting of unsealed roads and bridge replacements

 - $1.8 million for road reconstructions and upgrades

 - $1.5 million for renewal and upgrade of stormwater infrastructure

 - $748,000 for replacement of depot equipment, light and heavy plant